 Product pages should explain why an extension is a good fit, not how specific elements work – technical details are best saved for documentation.

-Your extension will be listed in two places on WooCommerce.com:
+Your extension will be listed in three places on WooCommerce.com:

 - A product card across category and search pages